 Here are a few useful statistical tests that will help you make more sense of your customer data:

-- Relate – a statistical test which shows whether there’s a statistically significant link between two metrics, for example, your call center waiting time and your NPS score
+- Relate – a statistical test which shows whether there’s a statistically significant link between two metrics, for example, your call centre waiting time and your NPS score

 - Multivariate regressions – a more complicated statistical test that takes a number of variables and shows the impact of each one on your key metric.
 So you could take hundreds of different variables and run a test to identify which one has the biggest impact on your NPS score, for example.
 This kind of test allows you to identify the impact of a change in one metric on another, regardless of how many variables you have